-There were a couple of things that took more shape for me, seeing them in film:
+There were a couple of things that took more shape for me after watching:

 The Rams garden

 There were some pictures in the book but the film showed a lot more.
 It has, of course, gathered more of a patina since the book’s photographs were taken, and shows more details and angles.
 It’s an impressive garden, and an undertaking that shows more of Rams’s original passion for city & environmental design.
 While I appreciate all the inspiring work Rams was able to produce at Braun and Vitsœ, that garden makes me wonder what kind of amazing neighborhoods or cities he could have designed.
 I also appreciate the garden’s Japanese-inspired style, which reminds me of Rams’s insistence that it’s important to be inspired by the beauty & ingenuity of the past (and other cultures, I would add).